Bug report #17990

 For me, the resetting to default for non-unique columns still feels like an unexpected side effect.
 However, apparently I am alone in this.
 Also, this is part of a change developed with sponsor money.
 I don't have any contacts to the sponsors, so I don't know what behaviour they requested exactly.

-#8 Updated by Nyall Dawson about 6 years ago
+#8 Updated by Nyall Dawson over 6 years ago

 Daan,